edouardparis/lntop/README.md

 cd docker

 # now you should review ./lntop/home/initial-config.toml
+# if you have an existing .lntop directory, you can export it
+# export LNTOP_HOME=~/.lntop
+# ! change path to files in .lntop/config with user current directory /root !

 # point LND_HOME to your actual lnd directory
 # we recommend using .envrc with direnv